 You also don't need to fret about the scale.
-(I remember freaking about my 10-pound first trimester weight gain, only to have it level out and be fine.)
+(I remember freaking out about my 10-pound first trimester weight gain, only to have it level out and be just fine.)
 Our bodies really do know what they're doing, so make good food choices, get some regular exercise, and don't sweat the rest!

 Don’t forget to come back to claim your bonuses!

 Natural pregnancy isn't for the faint of heart.
 And neither is natural childbirth.